PERSONAL DATA THAT WE COLLECT

-The information you provide to us will be held on our paper files and on our computers in the UK and may be accessed by or given to our staff and third parties who act for us for the purposes set out in this policy or for other purposes approved by you.
-Those parties may process information, fulfil and deliver orders and provide support services on our behalf.
+The personal data and other related information that we hold is held may be accessed by or given to our staff and third parties who act for us for the purposes set out in this policy or for other purposes approved by you.
+Those parties may process information, fulfil and deliver contracts and provide support services on our behalf.

 If our business enters into a joint venture with or is sold to or merged with another business entity, your information may be disclosed to our new business partners or owners.

 Countries outside the European Economic Area do not always have strong data protection laws.
-However, we will take all reasonable steps to ensure that your information is used by third parties only in accordance with this policy.
+We do not currently knowingly disclose personal data or any other information to countries outside the EEA and we take all reasonable steps to ensure that personal data and other related information is used by third parties only in accordance with this policy.